ambuilding/Python/mitPython/readme.md

 ##### Generators
 - any procedure or method with yield statement called a generator

+#### Encryption
+- Encryption - the process of obscuring or encoding messages to make them unreadable until they are decrypted
+- Decryption - making encrypted messages readable again by decoding them
+- Cipher - algorithm for performing encryption and decryption
+- Plaintext - the original message
+- Ciphertext - the encrypted message.
+Note: a ciphertext still contains all of the original message information, even if it looks like gibberish.

+##### Build the Shift Dictionary and Apply Shift
+- The Message class contains methods that could be used to apply a cipher to a string,
+- either to encrypt or to decrypt a message (since for Caesar codes this is the same action).

+##### PlaintextMessage
+- `PlaintextMessage` is a subclass of Message and has methods to encode a string using a specified shift value.
+- Our class will always create an encoded version of the message, and will have methods for changing the encoding.

+##### CiphertextMessage
+- Given an encrypted message, if you know the shift used to encode the message, decoding it is trivial.
+- If message is the encrypted message, and s is the shift used to encrypt the message,
+- then apply_shift(message, 26-s) gives you the original plaintext message.
+- tries each shift

 - Searching and sorting algorithms
   - linear search
   - bisection search